How to Increase Post-Purchase Engagement

 This shipping confirmation email from Ulta does just that and also includes a link for the customer to track the status of their order at any time.
 This is a great addition as most consumers prefer to track their shipments on their own as opposed to reaching out to customer service in case of any delays.

 With parcelLab’s post-purchase solution, it’s easy to send automated, branded emails at every step of the post-purchase journey.
-Multi-channel bookseller Weltbild noticed a 7.5% decrease in customer inquiries and a 5% reduction in returns by implementing parcelLab’s solution.
+Multi-channel bookseller noticed a 7.5% decrease in customer inquiries and a 5% reduction in returns by implementing parcelLab’s solution.

 3. Survey feedback requests